noi-techpark/webcomp-routeplanner/README.md

-# E-MOBILITY
+# ROUTEPLANNER

 This project contains all the webcomponents of the greenmobility project.
 You can find all the information about it on the official website [https://www.greenmobility.bz.it/it/](https://www.greenmobility.bz.it/it/).

 ## Why

-[Greenmobility](https://www.greenmobility.bz.it/it/) wants to break up, in reusable and independent components, its website.
+IDM wants to break up, in reusable and independent components, its website.
 Using those webcomponents a developer can integrate every website with ready to use and up to date data.
-The data in question are those of [Open Data Hub](https://opendatahub.bz.it/).

 ## Choices